 - Knowing what to measure and how to define success

 - The ability to course correct when things aren’t working

 Knowing what to measure is important.
 And it’s an extension to the organisational priority.
-Having these metrics clearly defined sets the tone for execution.
+Having the metrics clearly defined sets the tone for execution.
 It also gives a clear direction to the team members.
 You might have a ton of social media engagement but if that doesn’t translate to revenue, there’s something wrong.
 Or putting all your eggs in the SEO basket at the start of your company is probably not such a good idea.
-Your company needs to outlast the time it takes for SEO to show results.
+Your company needs to outlive the time it takes for SEO to show results.

 Consistent investment, in terms of both time, effort and budget.
 We were recently working with one of our clients to create a Framework for user acquisition, it took us about 6 months to exactly nail the message, channel and the CPA.
 The Framework is now narrow enough that we exactly know the audience, the creatives and the amount of money it’d take to acquire new users.
 But this took consistent efforts of 6 months with a lot of experimentation.

 The ability to course correct needs expertise.
 Not the bookish kinds, but real world, problem solving that only comes with experience.
 Unless you’re okay with the cost of learning.

 In over three years of my consulting work, I’ve had the pleasure of speaking with many entrepreneurs.
 And if there’s one common undertone to every conversation – what do we do first.

 Half hearted execution without enough time and efforts will only result in channels that are half-working.

 Probably the reason why most of the digital channels wouldn’t work for you.